planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __How to:__
 Systematically read through each of the manuscripts found with the pre-designated search criteria (Step 1).
-   A. Record each anatomical term found in each publication.
+* Record each anatomical term found in each publication.
-   B. Link to a citation
+* Link to a citation
-   C. Use the **singular form** of each term identified
+* Use the **singular form** of each term identified
-   D. Make a note, if it is the first time a term is used.
+* Make a note, if it is the first time a term is used.
-     - This makes future definition writing easier
+  * This makes future definition writing easier
-   E. Create a new class sheet that has one term per row with a citation column (fig 4, below).
+* Create a new class sheet that has one term per row with a citation column (fig 4, below).

 __Software:__
    Option 1:  Google Sheets